Private tech companies mobilize to address shortages for medical supplies, masks and sanitizer – TechCrunch

 “3D printing is the fastest way to make anything in the world up to a certain number of days, weeks, months or years,” says Mark.
 “As soon as we get the green light from hospitals, 10,000 printers around the world can be printing face shields and nose swabs.”

-FormLabs, which already has a robust business supplying custom-printed surgical-grade healthcare products, is pushing to bring its swabs to market quickly.
+Formlabs, which already has a robust business supplying custom-printed surgical-grade healthcare products, is pushing to bring its swabs to market quickly.

-“Not only can we help in the development of the swabs, but we can manufacture them ourselves,” says FormLabs chief product officer, David Lakatos.
+“Not only can we help in the development of the swabs, but we can manufacture them ourselves,” says Formlabs chief product officer, David Lakatos.

 Swabs for testing are in short supply in part because there are only a few manufacturers in the world who made them — and one of those primary manufacturers is in Italy, which means supplies and staff are in short supply.
 “There’s a shortage of them and nobody was expecting that we would need to test millions of people in short order,” says Lakatos.

-FormLabs is also working on another piece of personal protective equipment — looking at converting snorkeling masks into respirators and face masks.
+Formlabs is also working on another piece of personal protective equipment — looking at converting snorkeling masks into respirators and face masks.
 “Our goal is to make one that is reusable,” says Lakatos.
 “A patient can use it as a respirator and you can put it in an autoclave and reuse it.”

-In Brooklyn, Voodoo Manufacturing has repurposed its 5,000 square foot facility to mass-produce personal protective equipment.
+In Brooklyn, Voodoo Manufacturing has repurposed its 5,000-square-foot facility to mass-produce personal protective equipment.
 The company has set up a website, CombatingCovid.com, where organizations in need of supplies can place orders.
 Voodoo aims to print at least 2,500 protective face shields weekly and can scale to larger production volumes based on demand, the company said.

 Finally, Resonance, the fast fashion startup launched by the founder of FirstMark Capital, Lawrence Lenihan, is using its factory in the Dominican Republic to make face masks for consumers on the island and beyond.